SEND information Report 2022-2023

-If you want to speak to a member of staff about our provision or have a concern about SEND please contact Mrs Saddleton our SENDCo via the school office or email her at email@example.com
+If you want to speak to Carolyn, Clare or another member of staff about our provision or have a concern about SEND please contact them via the school office (01553 672385) or email Carolyn at firstname.lastname@example.org

 Our Approach to Teaching Learners with SEND

 At North Wootton Academy we believe in participation for all.
 We want all children to participate in the full range of learning and opportunities provided by the school.
 We aim to create an inclusive culture in our school and respond positively to the diversity of children's backgrounds, interests, experience, knowledge and skills.
 In order to do this we take into account the individual child and their needs as voiced by the child and their parent/carer.

 We aim to create a learning environment which is flexible enough to meet the needs of all of our children.
 We value high quality first teaching for all learners and actively monitor teaching and learning in our school.
 This is facilitated through a rigorous performance management structure for experienced staff and a detailed mentoring program for newly qualified teachers.
 Regular observations of teaching and book scrutinies are carried out by the Principal, Deputy Principal, SENDCo and subject leaders, with written and verbal feedback used to support teachers' development.